 This fraction calculator has been designed for easy use.

-- Press the whole number buttons if you fraction has a whole numbers or you can directly press the numerator buttons if you don’t need whole numbers.
-You cannot press denominator buttons if you have not pressed whole number or denominator buttons.
-This means that you need to press the whole number or numerator buttons first.
+- Press the whole number button if your fraction has a whole number or you can directly press the numerator button if you don’t need whole number.
+You cannot press denominator button if you have not pressed whole number or denominator button.
+This means that you need to press the whole number or numerator button first.
 Once numerator button is pressed, you can no longer press whole number button.
 You can only press whole number button again if you delete the numerator by pressing the backspace button.
-Zeroes should be pressed first.
+Zeroes should not be pressed first.
 Zeroes will be pressed after non-zero numbers are pressed.

-- Press denominator buttons for you denominator.
-Once one of this buttons is pressed, you cannot press whole number or numerator buttons again.
+- Press denominator button for your denominator.
+Once pressed, you cannot press whole number or numerator button again.
 You can only press numerator button if you delete the denominator by pressing the backspace button.